andrewboring/laughing-umbrella/Project-Proposal.md

 ## Limitations
 Economics is a complex discipline, with large interdependencies across economic zone boundaries.
 There are a number of variables contributing to such a prediction which are not considered here.

 This is a class project.
-If you're basing a policy decision on anything you read here, you're nuts.
+If you're basing a financial decision (eg, a real estate transaction) based on anything you read here, you're nuts.